yeehaa123/yeehaa.io/src/content/Posts/align-the-misaligned.md

 ---
 title: Align the Misaligned
 author: Yeehaa
-excerpt: The article emphasizes fragmenting the internet and the importance of ecosystem architecture, blending decentralization and regenerative design to foster innovation in practice, not just artifacts.
+excerpt: The internet has fragmented much like natural processes.
+By adopting "ecosystem architecture," which combines decentralization and regenerative design, we can create healthier, vibrant systems from these fragments.
 imageURL: 34d442a1971d4dbbe8315bbfa8de35d5.png
-summary: This article discusses the parallels between the fragmentation of the internet and cosmic events, emphasizing that broken systems still hold value.
-  Using the concept of 'ecosystem architecture,' it suggests maintaining and nurturing decentralized and regenerative systems.
-Drawing from varied disciplines, the article proposes that innovation lies in practice rather than artifacts, and fragments can be seeds for a vibrant future.
+summary: The article discusses the fragmentation of the internet, comparing it to natural processes like tectonic shifts.
+It highlights that while the internet may never be whole again, value can still be derived from its fragments by adopting a practice called "ecosystem architecture."
+This approach, inspired by various disciplines, merges decentralization with regenerative design, aiming to create healthier, more vibrant systems.
+The excess mindset, prevalent in tech and innovation, is seen as unsustainable, and a shift towards more mindful practices is advocated.
 tags:
   - internet
   - design
   - future
-  - tech
 series: Ecosystem Architecture
 checksum: 34d442a1971d4dbbe8315bbfa8de35d5
 draft: false
 createdAt: 2024-06-10T08:50:59.903Z
-updatedAt: 2024-06-11T08:01:13.612Z
+updatedAt: 2024-06-11T15:57:06.667Z
 publishedAt: 2024-06-10T08:51:34.857Z
 order: 0
 ---